 Financial aid consists of grants, scholarships, loans, and employment opportunities that are available to help students pay for the cost of attending the university.
 Most financial aid resources are based on your documented financial need and are intended to supplement, not to replace, your financial resources.
-Financial need is determined from the information you supply on the Free Application for Federal Student Aid (FAFSA).
-Link to website Grants: Gift assistance awarded on the basis of financial need and requires no repayment.
-Scholarships: Gift assistance awarded on the basis of academic achievement or other special ability and requires no repayment.
+Financial need is determined from the information you supply on the Free Application for Federal Student Aid (FAFSA).http://www.fafsa.ed.gov Grants are gift assistance awarded on the basis of financial need and requires no repayment.
+Scholarships are gift assistance awarded on the basis of academic achievement or other special ability and requires no repayment.
 Financial need may be a factor in some awards.
-Loans: Money that must be repaid at a future date, usually following graduation or when you cease to be enrolled on at least a half time basis.
-Need- and non-need-based loans are available.
-Employment: A work-study program of on-or off-campus jobs that involve a direct exchange of money (at least the federal hourly minimum wage) for work performed.
+Loans are money that must be repaid at a future date, usually following graduation or when you cease to be enrolled on at least a half time basis.
+Need and non-need-based loans are available.
+Employment is a work-study program of on-or off-campus jobs that involve a direct exchange of money (at least the federal hourly minimum wage) for work performed.
 Work-study is awarded on the basis of financial need.

-Detailed information about financial aid programs is available in The Student Guide.
-State financial aid program details are available on the Florida Department of Education.
+Detailed information about financial aid programs is available in the Financial Aid Guide.
+State financial aid program details are available on the Florida Department of Education's website.

 How do I apply for financial aid?

 Apply for financial aid each academic year by completing the Free Application for Federal Student Aid (FAFSA).
 Beginning in January, you may file either of two formats of the FAFSA, paper or electronic.
 The electronic version of the form is FAFSA on the Web.
-FAFSA on the Web can be the easier and faster way to file your application.
-It does not require you to download or install any software.
+FAFSA on the web can be the easier and faster way to file your application; it does not require you to download or install any software.
 The encrypted Web site contains an optional "Pre-application," which you can print and complete before entering your FAFSA data on-line.
 As you enter data on-line, there are edits and prompts to help you with the completion of the form.
-After all required information has been entered, you and your parents (if you are a dependent student) can electronically sign the application if each of you has a federal Personal Identification Number, or PIN.
-The U.S. Department of Education issues the PIN.
-You may request a PIN on-line at www.pin.ed.gov .
-If you filed a FAFSA in the previous year, you can use the Renewal FAFSA, which the U.S. Department of Education will email you a reminder in November or December to complete the Renewal FAFSA on the Web.
+After all required information has been entered, you and your parents (if you are a dependent student) can electronically sign the application.
+If you filed a FAFSA in the previous year, you can use the Renewal FAFSA, which the U.S. Department of Education will email you a reminder in November or December to complete the Renewal FAFSA on the web.

 How do I apply for a loan?

-All students who complete an accurate FAFSA will be awarded a loan viewed on iRattler.
+All students who complete an accurate FAFSA will be awarded a loan, if eligible, which can be viewed on iRattler.
 You must accept your loan on iRattler before it can be processed.
-All new students to FAMU must sign a Master Promissory Note (MPN) and complete Loan Entrance Counseling on www.studentloans.gov.
-Parent PLUS and Graduate PLUS loans are credit based loans and cannot be accepted on iRattler.
-Credit checks must be conducted on www.studentloans.gov and once the Office of Financial Aid receives approval the loan will be accepted on iRattler and submitted for completion with the loan processor.
+All new students to FAMU must sign a Master Promissory Note (MPN) and complete Loan Entrance Counseling onhttps://studentaid.gov/ Parent PLUS and Graduate PLUS loans are credit based loans and cannot be accepted on iRattler.
+Credit checks must be conducted on www.studentaid.govand once the Office of Financial Aid receives approval the loan will be accepted on iRattler and submitted for completion with the loan processor.
 PLUS Loans are released when a valid MPN is received.
 Grad PLUS loans are released when a valid MPN and Grad PLUS loan entrance counseling is completed.

 How do I apply for Work Study?